dianavile/Projects/README.md

 - Select element from HTML: `document.getElementByClassName` method or `document.querySelector`method
 - Choose a const for the ul, in which you will have all cards

-A loop like for of - to loop over each element in the array. appendChild - to append your elements to your deck
+A for of loop to loop over each element in the array

+appendChild - to append your elements to your deck
 OR 1.4 Create a reference to the deck of all gamecards `characters-tags-tokens-nodes-DOM`